-"A proactive, approachable Council which values community consultation, transparency and accountability."
+A proactive, approachable Council which values community consultation, Solution transparency and accountability.

-Objectives Strategies Measures of Success How we will be judged 5.1 Strengthen organisational accountability and transparency 5.1.1 Strengthen governance, risk management and compliance.
-5.1.2 Ensure effective engagement with community and stakeholders.
-5.1.3 Improve the efficiency and effectiveness of services.
+Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 5.1 Strengthen organisational accountability and transparency 5.1.1 Strengthen governance, risk management and compliance.5.1.2 Ensure effective engagement with community and stakeholders.5.1.3 Improve the efficiency and effectiveness of services.
 Achieve an unqualified audit Community perception of value of the Town's communication and consultation processes 5.2 Proactively collaborate with the community and other stakeholders 5.2.1 Foster and promote strategic collaborative relationships with neighbouring LGAs, NGOs, State and Federal government representatives and agencies.
-Community satisfied with Town's responsiveness 5.3 Strive for excellence in leadership and governance 5.3.1 Deliver community outcomes through sustainable finance and human resource management. % of customer requests/enquiries responded to within target timeframes 5.3.2 Improve organisational systems with a focus on innovation.
-Financial ratio levels for benchmarking of local governments 5.3.2 Increased focus on strengthening and fostering a positive customer service experience.
+Community satisfied with Town's responsiveness 5.3 Strive for excellence in leadership and governance 5.3.1 Deliver community outcomes through sustainable finance and human resource management.
+5.3.2 Improve organisational systems with a focus on innovation.
+5.3.2 Increased focus on strengthening and fostering a positive customer service experience. % of customer requests/enquiries responded to within target timeframes Financial ratio levels for benchmarking of local governments